 The 70-year risk applies to residential areas where exposure may potentially occur 24 hours/day, 365 days/year.
-The 40-year risk is applicable to workplace exposure and therefore accounts for a reduced exposure for the fact that individuals typically would be exposed 8-hrs per day, 5 days per week, and 50 weeks per year.
 Non-cancer risks can be described as acute (short-term, exposure) or chronic health impacts.

-Table 1 summarizes daily truck trips under the existing condition and the projected daily truck trips associated with implementation of the proposed General Plan for roadway segments projected to have an increase of 1,000 or more daily truck trips or projected to have a total of 2,000 or more daily truck trips.
 In order to analyze the worst-case scenario, segments with the highest number of total daily truck trips under General Plan buildout conditions or the highest increases in daily truck trips were selected to model potential health risks associated exposure to TACs associated with the truck routes.
 Based on these criteria, the following truck routes, were selected for further analysis:

-- Lovelace Road (west of SR 99 and east of Union Road);1 - SR 99 total north of Yosemite Avenue; - SR 120 total between McKinley Avenue and Airport Way; and - Roth Road west of Airport Way.
+- Lovelace Road (west of SR 99 and east of Union Road); - SR 99 total north of Yosemite Avenue; - SR 120 total between McKinley Avenue and Airport Way; and - Roth Road west of Airport Way.